 Best YouTube Channel

-The deadline to enter is Friday, September 10.
-Entry fees are US$300 until August 13, and US$400 afterwards.
+The deadline to enter is Friday, September 9.
+Entry fees are US$400 until August 12, and US$500 afterwards.
 Additional entry into the “Best in Class” field requires an extra fee of US$100.
-Detailed information on eligibility, judging and entering can be found on the Kidscreen Awards website.
+Detailed information on eligibility, judging and entering can be found at awards.kidscreen.com.

-Comedian Emma Hunter hosted Kidscreen’s first-ever virtual awards ceremony last year.
-US pubcaster PBS KIDS (pictured) walked away with the most wins (eight), including Best Inclusivity in Kids Programming for Molly of Denali, and Channel of the Year for the third year in a row.
-Disney and ABC Australia were not far behind with seven trophies each.
+Comedian Emma Hunter was brilliant as the host of Kidscreen’s first-ever virtual awards ceremony last year, where US pubcaster PBS KIDS walked away with the most awards (eight), including Best Inclusivity in Kids Programming for Molly of Denali, and Channel of the Year for the third year in a row.
+Disney and ABC Australia were not far behind with seven wins each.